-As the former chair of the Department of Pathology at the Medical School (1989–96), Dr. Buja held the Distinguished Chair in Pathology and Laboratory Medicine.
-In 2000, he was named the H. Wayne Hightower Distinguished Professor in the Medical Sciences.
+As the former chair of the Department of Pathology at the Medical School (1989–96), Buja held the Distinguished Chair in Pathology and Laboratory Medicine.
+In 2000, he was named dean and the H. Wayne Hightower Distinguished Professor in the Medical Sciences.

-Dr. Buja earned a B.S. degree in biology, graduating magna cum laude from Loyola University of the South in 1964.
-In 1967, he earned an M.D. degree with honors from Tulane University School of Medicine.
-In 1968, he received an M.S. degree in anatomy from Tulane’s graduate school.
+Buja earned a bachelor of science degree in biology, graduating magna cum laude from Loyola University of the South in 1964.
+In 1967, he earned an medical degree with honors from Tulane University School of Medicine.
+In 1968, he received a master’s of science degree in anatomy from Tulane’s graduate school.

-In 1974 Dr. Buja joined The University of Texas Southwestern Medical School as an assistant professor in pathology.
+In 1974, Buja joined The University of Texas Southwestern Medical School as an assistant professor in pathology.
 By 1981, he was appointed a professor of pathology and was selected to hold the school’s A. J. Gill Professorship of Pathology.

 Buja is a member of numerous scientific societies, including the American Association for the Advancement of Science, American Heart Association, American Society for Clinical Investigation, American Society for Investigative Pathology, International Academy of Pathology, Society for Cardiovascular Pathology, and International Society for Heart Research.
 He also holds membership in the American College of Cardiology (Fellow), American Society of Clinical Pathologists, College of American Pathologists, Texas Society of Pathologists, and Houston Society of Clinical Pathologists.
 He is a member of the Harris County Medical Society, the Texas Medical Association, and the American Medical Association.